|

 Mr. Singh for the Respondent made a lengthy submission on the merits of the case which in my view would be more

-Bearing in mind the facts and circumstances of this case he Grounds of Appeal that have been filed I consider that that the Appellant should be permitted to proceed with his Appeal and for that purpose the grant of a stay is necessary and no prejudice will be caused to the Respondent for after all the Appellant has been on the land for such a long time.
+Bearing in mind the facts and circumstances of this case and the Grounds of Appeal that have been filed I consider that the Appellant should be permitted to proceed with his Appeal and for that purpose the grant of a stay is necessary and no prejudice will be caused to the Respondent for after all the Appellant has been on the land for such a long time.
 This way the Court will be able to decide all the issues between the parties.
 I see no merit in the Respondent's contention that the Grounds of Appeal were filed out of time when one takes into account that it was the next day after the learned magistrate refused the application without a hearing that they were filed.

 JUDGE